nimakam/universal-identity/README.md

 - **🕸 Decentralization** - Preventing of capture and rent-seeking behavior, the same behaviors that have fragmented Web 1.0 and Web 2.0 digital identity.
 - **🦸‍♀️ Personal data privacy** - Identity owners are in full control of personal data and decide the extent to which it is shared.
 The choices are enforceable through social and national governance.
 - **🌏 Ubiquitous adoption** - An identity protocol cannot be easy-to-use if it is not widely adopted by a network of people and organizations, and it is not widely adopted if doesn't grow past a tipping point, where mainstream digital ecosystem players are incentivized to support it.
-- **🧠 Intuitiveness** - The standard concepts and protocol operation are in harmony with human cognitive processes when considering topics of identity, security and privacy.
+- **🧠 Intuitiveness** - The standard concepts and protocol operation are in harmony with human cognitive models of identity, privacy and security.

-## ☑️ Desirable traits
+## ☑️ Traits

 - **↔️ Interoperable** - Entities functioning on the same protocol can interoperate seamlessly.
 - **🔗 Federatable** - New instances of the protocol can be governed separately, while remaining interoperable with other protocol instances, as long as both follow the same standards.